NLP Neuro Linguistic Programming in Edinburgh

 NLP models can help with sales, performance, sports, communication, handling phobias and fears.

 Key areas include improving communication through more precise use of linguistics and body language.
 Also better performance by deliberately triggering positive and chosen emotions and feelings when they are needed.
+According to Karunaratne (2010) NLP is effective with phobias, although the original Ericksonian hypnotic methods are arguably more effective (Stuart is trained in these too!

 What are the limitations of NLP?

 By definition, NLP is a selection of models from a range of areas.
 This is nowhere near the same as deep knowledge of each of those areas.
 For example having models from hypnotherapy, does not mean the practitioner has the same depth or breadth of knowledge as a fully trained hypnotherapist.
 The same applies to the other areas of psychotherapy, psychology and linguistics.
+Stuart et al (2012) concluded that NLP alone is not effective as a stand alone psychological treatment, which emphasises that clients should seek a psychotherapist trained in NLP, not just an NLP trained practitioner.

 Limits of psychological work in NLP